jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 A releases a new version that bumps the version of B and C to 1\.3\.
-The time between the release of B version 1\.3 and the release of A version 1\.3 is the Time To Upgrade (TTU) for As migration to
+The time between the release of B version 1\.3 and the release of A version 1\.3 is the Time To Upgrade (TTU) for A’s migration to
-B version 1\.3 (and similarly for As adoption of C version 1\.3\).
+B version 1\.3 (and similarly for A’s adoption of C version 1\.3\).
 The average of all these upgrade times is then the MTTU.
-MTTU provides visibility into an open source proj\- ects dependency management practices Lower is better.
+MTTU provides visibility into an open source proj\- ects’ dependency management practices — Lower is better.
 Projects that consistently react quickly to dependency upgrades in their downstream depen\- dency chain will have low MTTU.
 Projects that either